-I hope a few of these examples provides some context for those watching.
+I hope a few of these examples provides some context for those watching on the webinar of the IRP work we are performing.
+Stay tuned for more developments on these large EDIMP projects in the future.

 Feedback and next steps